What the Acquidex Score means — and what it doesn't.

 What's the difference between the free score and the paid analysis?+

-The free score is the top-level Signal Score with the confidence band and the metrics breakdown — enough to screen a listing and decide whether it's worth pursuing.
-The paid analysis unpacks the full reasoning: the critical risks, the stress test, the capital stack modeling, the earnings reconciliation (including what your take-home actually looks like and what changes if you hire a manager), the diligence question list tailored to the specific deal, and the buyer target profile that tells you what kind of operator is positioned to make this deal work.
-If the free score gives you the verdict, the paid analysis gives you the playbook.
+The free score is the top-level Signal Score with the confidence band and metrics breakdown — enough to screen a listing and decide whether it's worth pursuing.
+The paid analysis unpacks the full reasoning: critical risks, stress testing, capital structure modeling, earnings reconciliation, a deal-specific diligence question list, and a buyer target profile.

 Can I share the score with my broker, lender, or advisor?+

 Yes — and you should.
 The score is designed to create shared language across all parties in a deal.
-A shareable link travels with the deal through the conversations that matter, and it means the buyer, seller, broker, and lender can all work from the same analytical baseline instead of three different spreadsheets.
-That's the alignment function the score is built for.
+A shareable link travels with the deal through the conversations that matter, giving everyone a common analytical baseline.

 Is the score a valuation?+

-No. A valuation is a formal opinion about what a business is worth, produced by a qualified valuator under established standards for a specific purpose (sale, tax, litigation, estate planning).
-The Acquidex Score is an analytical composite that measures how a deal compares to institutional benchmarks at a point in time.
-It includes a "fundamentals gap" view that shows where the asking price sits relative to the industry range, but that's a reference band, not an appraisal.
-If you need a formal valuation — for legal, tax, or lending purposes — hire a qualified professional.
-Use the score to prepare for the conversation, not to replace it.
+No. A valuation is a formal opinion about what a business is worth, produced by a qualified valuator under established standards.
+The Acquidex Score is an analytical composite that measures how a deal compares to market benchmarks at a point in time.
+If you need a formal valuation for legal, tax, or lending purposes, hire a qualified professional.

 How often should I rescore a deal?+

-A score is a snapshot of the deal at a specific moment against the market conditions and methodology version at the time of generation.
-For active deals moving through diligence, we recommend rescoring any time material new information surfaces — verified financials, updated working capital figures, a renegotiated price, a changed transition plan.
-For listings older than 90 days, we recommend a freshness rescore before making any decisions, because market conditions and our benchmarks may have shifted.
+A score is a snapshot against the market conditions at the time of generation.
+For active deals, rescore any time material new information surfaces — verified financials, a renegotiated price, or a changed transition plan.
+For listings older than 90 days, a freshness rescore is recommended before making any decisions.

 Who built this and why should I trust their methodology?+